 - The great hound Huan in The Silmarillion spoke three times.
 It's quite possible he wasn't a hound after all but a Maia (angel-like creature) in animal form — Tolkien doesn't seem to have made up his mind about this.

-- Wargs, on the other hand, can talk all the time.
+- Wargs and Eagles, on the other hand, can talk all the time.

 - Tolkien's other works feature these as well, since they were often crafted as fairy tales for his children.

 - The animals in The Neverending Story can all talk.
-Not in the movie version.
-This makes the swamp of sadness scene, much much more tragic.
-As Artax gives a whole suicidal speech before drowning
+It's averted in the movie version, which makes the Swamp of Sadness scene, much much more tragic.
+As Artax gives a whole suicidal speech before drowning.

 - Apparently, from The Dresden Files, Mouse.
 Although not as traditionally meant.
 He can't speak English, due to the dog factor.
 But he can speak perfectly well to other dogs, and to fairies.